Ghini/server/docs/participate.rst

 .. image:: images/participate-20190722120634.png

-In this form you basically repeat: choosing a plant from the database, choosing a picture from your file system, then click on one of the three *Save* buttons:
+In this form you basically repeat: choose a plant from the database, ignore height and width, choose a picture from your file system (this will provide the correct values for height and width), then click on one of the three *Save* buttons:

 .. image:: images/participate-20190722162120.png